Rathoreatri03/Murphy-Systum/README.md

 $ pip install -r requirements.txt
 ```

-3️⃣ Ensure you have the following **model files** in the root directory:
+3️⃣ Ensure you have the following **model files** in the root directory and you can download from Release Tab:
 📌 `brain_tumor_model.h5` (Brain Tumor Model)
 📌 `boba.h5` (Breast Cancer Model)
 📌 `random_forest_model.pkl` (Disease Prediction Model)